cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 ## Margaret the Nursemaid
 The specter takes the illusion of the baby and seems appeased.
-She talks to the illusion as if it were, her baby son [[Walter]].
+She talks to the illusion as if it were, her baby son, [[Walter]].

 We learn that:
 - [[Gustav Durst]] wasn't there for the birth of [[Walter]] because his wife [[Elizabeth Durst]] kept him away